Digital Nomad Visa Spain (2026)

 Spanish consulates apply health insurance requirements issued by the Ministry of Foreign Affairs (MAEC), which require full private coverage equivalent to the public healthcare system.

-For a broader understanding of how healthcare and health insurance work in Spain for expats — including public access, private coverage, and why private insurance is required at the visa stage — see our Health Insurance in Spain for Expats guide.
+For a broader understanding of how healthcare and health insurance work in Spain for expats — including public access, private coverage, and why private insurance is required at the visa stage — see our:

 Official Government Sources